Generac (GNRC) Scheduled to Post Quarterly Earnings on Wednesday

-Generac (NYSE:GNRC) will be issuing its quarterly earnings data before the market opens on Wednesday, July 28th.
+Generac (NYSE:GNRC) is set to issue its quarterly earnings data before the market opens on Wednesday, July 28th.
 Analysts expect the company to announce earnings of $2.35 per share for the quarter.
-Generac has set its FY 2021 guidance at – EPS.Parties that are interested in registering for the company’s conference call can do so using this link.
+Generac has set its FY 2021 guidance at – EPS.Persons interested in participating in the company’s earnings conference call can do so using this link.

-Generac (NYSE:GNRC) last announced its quarterly earnings results on Thursday, April 29th.
-The technology company reported $2.38 EPS for the quarter, beating analysts’ consensus estimates of $1.90 by $0.48.
+Generac (NYSE:GNRC) last issued its quarterly earnings data on Thursday, April 29th.
+The technology company reported $2.38 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.90 by $0.48.
 Generac had a return on equity of 38.90% and a net margin of 16.16%.
-The company had revenue of $807.43 million during the quarter, compared to analyst estimates of $733.16 million.
+The business had revenue of $807.43 million for the quarter, compared to the consensus estimate of $733.16 million.
 On average, analysts expect Generac to post $10 EPS for the current fiscal year and $11 EPS for the next fiscal year.

-In other Generac news, CEO Aaron Jagdfeld sold 5,000 shares of the firm’s stock in a transaction on Tuesday, June 1st.
+In other news, CEO Aaron Jagdfeld sold 5,000 shares of the business’s stock in a transaction on Tuesday, June 1st.
 The stock was sold at an average price of $331.18, for a total transaction of $1,655,900.00.
-Following the transaction, the chief executive officer now directly owns 640,369 shares in the company, valued at approximately $212,077,405.42.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, insider Patrick John Forsythe sold 3,537 shares of the firm’s stock in a transaction on Wednesday, June 23rd.
-The stock was sold at an average price of $400.00, for a total value of $1,414,800.00.
-Following the transaction, the insider now owns 16,089 shares in the company, valued at $6,435,600.
+Following the completion of the sale, the chief executive officer now owns 640,369 shares in the company, valued at $212,077,405.42.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, insider Patrick John Forsythe sold 4,106 shares of the business’s stock in a transaction on Wednesday, June 16th.
+The stock was sold at an average price of $375.00, for a total value of $1,539,750.00.
+Following the sale, the insider now owns 19,626 shares of the company’s stock, valued at approximately $7,359,750.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 36,693 shares of company stock worth $12,218,736.
-Company insiders own 2.80% of the company’s stock.
+In the last quarter, insiders sold 32,093 shares of company stock valued at $12,149,690.
+Corporate insiders own 2.80% of the company’s stock.

 About Generac